REACH-WoU/utility_repo/README.md

         modified:   utils (new commits)
 ```

 Git noticed that you switched to a new branch on the submodule and regards this as a new commit.
-This is because git is tracking changes inside submodules separately from the base repository - every time you want to make changes to __utility_repo__ you should change directory to `src/utility_repo` and make new commits there, then move back to the base repo and commit changes there.
+This is because git is tracking changes inside submodules separately from the base repository.

+### how to switch

 You will need to update the paths to your util scripts in your _init.R_ (or anywhere else where you're sourcing them):

 For example: ```source("./src/utils_cleaning.R")``` -> change to ```source("./src/utils/utils_cleaning.R")```

 Of course, if your previous _utils.R_ contained some functions that are not included in __utility_repo__, you should move them there.

+## Usage

+ After working on your branch of __utility_repo__, remember to make commits inside the submodule.
+Every time you want to make a commit in your base project repo, BEFORE that you should go into your `src/utils` and make new commits there, then move back to the base repo and commit there, adding the changes that were mede in `utils`.

+ If you need to pull remote changes from __utility_repo__, the command is:

+ - `git submodule update` if you're in your base project repo